-If your credit history is shaky (even if you've declared bankruptcy), you can apply for bad credit credit cards and begin to re-establish your credit worthiness.
-Some of banks offer guaranteed cards, where they will basically accept all applications with a security deposit.
+If your credit history is shaky (even if you've declared bankruptcy), you can still apply for bad credit credit cards and begin to re-establish your credit worthiness.
+Some banks offer guaranteed cards, where they will basically accept all applications with a security deposit.
 Other banks determine acceptance based on employment or income level.

-Generally creditors who offer cards for people with poor credit will offset their risk by charging higher interest rates, requiring security deposits, charging annual fees, and establishing lower credit limits.
+Generally companies who offer credit cards for people with poor credit will offset their risk by charging higher interest rates, requiring security deposits, charging annual fees, and establishing lower credit limits.

 The cards listed above may not be your only option.
 You can check out other offers in the following sections: